An uplifting new concert musical, inspired by the Bristol Bus Boycott, performed in the heart of communities across the West Midlands.

 Produced in association with Warwick Arts Centre, City of Wolverhampton Council and DRPG Creative.

 This event will take place outdoor in parks in Birmingham, Wolverhampton and Coventry.
+Find out more about To The Streets!, including FAQ's.

 Performance dates and times